MicrosoftDocs/fabric-docs/docs/admin/about-tenant-settings.md

 Go to the admin portal and select **Tenant settings**.

-1. At the top of the Fabric portal, select the settings (gear).
+1. At the top of the Fabric portal, select the settings (gear) icon.

 2. In the side pane that appears, select **Admin portal**.